UPDATE: EPA extends public comment period until September 27, 2017. See below for directions on how to voice your support for Clean Water.

 On Thursday, July 27, 2017, the Environmental Protection Agency (EPA) and Department of the Army Corps of Engineers (“the agencies”) officially published their proposed rule to amend the definition of “waters of the United States” protected by the Clean Water Act.
 The proposal seeks to change the definition back to the less-inclusive and less-protective definition in place prior to the adoption of the 2015 Clean Water Rule under the Obama Administration.
-Many worry that the proposal, which has been in the works since early this year, is the Trump Administration’s first step in chipping away protections provided by the Clean Water Act and another effort amongst many to take away authority from the EPA.
+Many are concerned that the proposal, which has been in the works since early this year, is the federal administration's first step in chipping away protections provided by the Clean Water Act and another effort amongst many to take away authority from the EPA.

 When the Clean Water Rule was finalized in 2015 it restored protections under the Clean Water Act to intermittent streams and wetlands as previously defined before two Supreme Court decisions made in 2001 and 2006 made enforcement and jurisdiction unclear.
 These small streams and wetlands need our protection as they impact the quality and health of downstream coastal waters and ultimately the ocean.
 These upstream waters contribute to our drinking water supplies, provide flood protection and recreational opportunities, and support healthy communities, strong economies and resilient coasts.

 In February 2017, President Trump signed an executive order directing the agencies to either rescind or rewrite the Clean Water Rule.
 The order suggested that the Clean Water Act should protect only “relatively permanent” bodies of water, and wetlands continuously connected to permanent bodies of water.
 This definition excludes rivers and streams flowing less than 365 days per year, as well as converted cropland and waste treatment systems.
 The result would leave sources of drinking water for millions of Americans unprotected.